 How many years of work experience do I need?

-Where Welders, Cutters, and Welder Fitters Are Employed
+Below are examples of industries where Welders, Cutters, and Welder Fitters work:

-Those thinking about becoming a Welder, Cutter, or Welder Fitter might also be interested in the following careers:
+Those interested in being a Welder, Cutter, or Welder Fitter may also be interested in:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain